scottishgovernment/tradingnation.mygov.scot/pages/country-profiles/france.md

 ![An image of France outlined on a map](/assets/images/country_maps/03-France.png)

 ## The benefits of selling to France
-The World Bank rates France as the 31st easiest country in the world to do business with.
+The [World Bank](http://www.doingbusiness.org/en/rankings) rates France as the 32nd easiest country in the world to do business with.

-This is because France:
+France’s a good place to export to because it:

 * has well defined and established laws
 * does not have a lot of regulations which can cause barriers for trade

-France is also a good place for Scottish businesses to export to because:
+It's also a good place for Scottish businesses to export to because:

 * it has a high standard of living and people have money to spend
 * it’s close to Scotland